 Explore the homes, food, transportation, energy sources that will form the life-style of a sustainable village in Zambia.

-Experience the unique Savannah setting which affects all aspects of life in this part of the world.
+Experience the unique Savannah setting affects all aspects of life in this part of the word.

 Mwizenge Model Village

 Welcome to the Mwizenge Sustainable Model Village.
 Thirteen residents and I began to live on the model village premises on July 8 2019.
 I spent the first night there and there was beautiful moonlight and twinkling stars.
 There was also the calming night serenity that is characteristic of most if not all rural villages in Zambia and Africa.
 The model village is located on 50 Hectares or 123 Acres of natural Savannah Wilderness land that I bought and have exclusive ownership in Zambia.
 The land is located 41 miles (67 Kms.) from Zambia’s capital city of Lusaka along the Great East Road from Lusaka to Chipata in the Chongwe area.
 This is about one-hour drive from the Capital City.

 Two deeply personal experiences motivated me to establish the model village.
 The first are my very deep personal experiences I had as child growing up in the village in 1959 at Chipewa Village in North-Western Lundazi district among the Tumbuka people.
 I lived with grandparents in my mother’s Chipewa village.
 There were more than 300 men, women and children living together in the village with agogo (grandparents), asibweni (uncles), aunts (apongozi), adumbu (sisters), bavyala (cousins).
 There were four clans in the village: Kabinda (my grand parents’ clan), Mphande, Ngaramira and Bambe.